harness/developer-hub/docs/service-reliability-management/getting-started/create-first-slo.md

 - Health source connector.
 Ensure that your health source is connected to Harness.
 The health source can be a monitoring and logging system such as Prometheus.
 This enables Harness to collect health and performance metrics and monitor your SLO.
 For more information, go to [Connect to Monitoring and Logging Systems](/docs/platform/7_Connectors/connect-to-monitoring-and-logging-systems.md).

-## Navigate to the "Create SLO" page
+## Create a SLO

+Here is the summary of steps involved creating a SLO:

+- Define SLO Identification
+- Configure Service Level Indicatiors (SLIs)
+- CreateError Budget Policy (Optional)

+### Define SLO Identification

+In this section, you add a name for the SLO, create a monitored service, and select a user journey.

+#### Add a name for SLO

+To add a name for your SLO:

-In your Harness project, navigate to the **Service Reliability** module, and then select **SLOs** > **+ Create SLO**.
+1. In your Harness project, navigate to the **Service Reliability** module, and then select **SLOs** > **+ Create SLO**.
    The Create SLO page appears.

    ![Create SLO page](./static/create-slo-page.png)

-## Define SLO Identification

-In the section, you add a name for the SLO, create a monitored service, and select a user journey.

-### Add a name for SLO

-To add a name for your SLO:

-1. In the **SLO Name** field, enter a name for the SLO.
+2. In the **SLO Name** field, enter a name for the SLO.
 For example, the "errors_per_min".
-2. Optionally, you can add a description of the SLO in the **Description (Optional)** field.
+3. Optionally, you can add a description of the SLO in the **Description (Optional)** field.
 You can also attach a tag to the SLO.
 To attach a tag, select the pencil icon next to the **Tags (Optional)** field, type a tag name, and then press enter.

-### Create a monitored service
+#### Create a monitored service

 A monitored service helps you track and monitor your workload and deployment target.
 By collecting metrics from APM and logging tools, a monitored service enables the monitoring of your workload and deployment target.
 This data is then used to define and measure the SLO.